Frequently Asked Questions

 A: End to end measures should also be applied for access management infrastructures, which are typically complemented by additional measures e.g. camera surveillance, security personnel, etc. when valuable assets need to be protected.
 We recommend that the assessment of the impact of the recent and expected developments takes into account the particular way that the system is implemented and used, its relation to other protection in place, and specifically whether there is a need to prevent unauthorized single time access or access during a limited period of time.

-Depending on the specific situation in existing MIFARE Classic® access management infrastructures the usage of more sophisticated card ICs may be an alternative to implementing sufficient countermeasures.
-MIFARE Plus® and MIFARE® DESFire® are our recommended solution for new access management implementations where a strong level of security is required to protect against a one time unauthorized access.
+Depending on the specific situation in existing MIFARE Classic® product-based access management infrastructures the usage of more sophisticated card ICs may be an alternative to implementing sufficient countermeasures.
+MIFARE Plus® and MIFARE® DESFire® are our recommended solutions for new access management implementations where a strong level of security is required to protect against a one time unauthorized access.

 What will NXP do to prevent attacks from hackers?